-Update: the MM.LaFleur personal styling service has just introduced new styles that fit with the work from home aesthetic for 2020.
+Update: the MM.LaFleur personal styling service has just introduced new styles that fit with the work from home aesthetic for 2020 into 2021.
 These include bundles of WFH outfits.
 These outfits feel like pajamas but look professional enough for a ZOOM meeting.
 Given this new information, I’ve decided to update this review of the MM.LaFleur personal styling service.

 Second, if you haven’t yet tried M.M.LaFleur, how’s this for an incentive?
 15% off your first purchase for a limited time only, plus free shipping both ways.
 No promo code needed.

 Third, M.M.LaFleur is offering pre-styled outfit bundles at a discount.
 There’s even one designed specifically for ZOOM interviews!

 Below, I’ve included images from these new bundles.
 So, if like me, you’re obsessed with finding the perfect work from home outfits or work at home wardrobe, I think you’ll love seeing these options from MMLaFleur.
 These are amazing options if you’re looking to create a style capsule that will allow you to get dressed for working at home easier.

 Original portions of my personal styling service review